TapanKheni10/AI-Powered-Meeting-Management-System/README.md

 ```bash
 bash init_setup.sh
 ```
-It'll perform all the steps for you except to start the Streamlit app.
+It'll perform all the steps for you except the last two steps.
 Isn't it good?

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.